Through the straight pass of suffering

 Wades so, through polar air.

-We are busy working to bring Emily Dickinson's "The Martyrs" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Martyrs" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Martyrs" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.